barabo/fhir-to-omop-demo/demo/coherent/README.md

 [PDF]: https://www.mdpi.com/2079-9292/11/8/1199/pdf?version=1649835714

 # Notes
-# Notes
-This is the directory where you should unzip the downloaded MITRE [Coherent] data.

-The files here are referenced by the `demo/vars` file.

-## Coherent

 The MITRE [Coherent] data set is a multi-modality collection of 1278 Synthea-generated FHIR patient bundles, clinical notes, DICOM images, ECG readings, and DNA testing.